Updated: Mar 17

 In Scotland, we’re very proud to be chosen as one of the three Drawing Together countries.
 Scotland is often viewed as having a progressive policy framework for refugee integration, and, in Glasgow in particular, there is a strong voluntary and community sector that supports refugees.
 We will consider the efficacy of this policy landscape, and in particular study the New Scots Integration Strategy 2018-22 against the Drawing Together relational wellbeing framework.

-This desire to integrate refugees can sometimes feel at odds with the UK policy landscape, where recently the UK Government passed the Nationality and Borders Bill, which has been criticised by the Scottish Refugee Council and others for its intention to criminalise people who arrive in the UK by ‘unofficial routes’.
+This desire to integrate refugees can sometimes feel at odds with the UK policy landscape, where recently the UK Parliament passed the Nationality and Borders Bill, which has been criticised by the Scottish Refugee Council and others for its intention to criminalise people who arrive in the UK by ‘unofficial routes’.

 Thinking internationally, we will also look to analyse the United Nations Convention on the Rights of the Child, and how its articles meaningfully support the integration of refugees.